goodahead/entitytype-manager/README.md

 link to entity type landing page.

 ###### Entity type frontend landing pages
-1. Landing page HTML should be rendered using email template approach when customer can define variable placeholders.
+1. <del>Landing page HTML should be rendered using email template approach when customer can define variable placeholders.</del>

 Tasks (nice to have)
 --------------------

 1. Media gallery support for attributes
-2. Add mass actions to grid for delete operations
+2. <del>Add mass actions to grid for delete operations</del>
 3. UrlRewrites for frontend SEO url for entities (this include URL model)